mantejjosan/tutorials/psychologyOfPython/README.md

 ## Conclusion

-Ponder.
+Read Python code from various sources—your friends, coding competitions, documentation, or open-source projects.
+Observing different coding styles and approaches will deepen your understanding.

-Read existing code written in python from your friends, in a competition, from documentation or anywhere else.
+Once you have a basic grasp of the language, start building projects.
+Trust me, it's the best way to learn.
+Applying your knowledge in real-world scenarios reinforces concepts and helps you develop problem-solving skills.

-Once you have some basic knowledge make some projects(trust me its the best way to learn).
+Check out this [video](https://youtu.be/Yh5gcLG6C3Q) for inspiration on what you can create with Python.

-Checkout this [video](https://youtu.be/Yh5gcLG6C3Q) to see what can you make with python
+Ultimately, the best way to master any programming language is to use it for what it was designed to do.
+So, enough of leetcode and problem questions dive in and start creating! 🚀

 ---